broom9/toggl_to_jira/README.md

 # Bonus Tools

-* auto_watch_issues: execute this script periodically to auto watch any issues found by a JQL.
+* auto_watch_issues.rb: execute this script periodically to auto watch any issues found by a JQL.
+* jira_issue_to_toggl_project.rb: sync a JIRA issue to toggl as a project.
+Usage is `./jira_issue_to_toggl_project.rb YOURPROJECT-1984`.
+By setting "default_project" property in config.xml, the project name can be omitted.